Taking notes and recording research sessions

 We often use sticky notes and paper worksheets to capture information during research sessions, for example when researching users’ experiences.

-Design paper worksheets, and give people advice on writing sticky notes, so you can easily use the information recorded.
+We give people advice on writing sticky notes, so we can easily use the information recorded.

-Avoid capturing personally identifiable information about participants on sticky notes or paper.
-If you capture any sensitive information on sticky notes or paper, make sure to use a shredder to dispose of it.
+We avoid capturing personally identifiable information about participants on sticky notes or paper.
+If we do capture any sensitive information, we tear it up, or use a shredder, to dispose of it.

-Use a dxw provided phone or tablet, rather than your personal device, to capture the contents of sticky notes and paper worksheets.
+And we use a dxw provided device, rather than our personal device, to capture the contents of sticky notes and paper worksheets.

 Using third-party facilities #

-If you are using a third party facility like a usability lab, transfer any recordings made by the lab to your dxw provided laptop as soon as possible after the sessions are complete.
+When we are using a third party facility like a usability lab, we transfer any recordings made by the lab to our dxw provided laptop, and from there to Google Drive, as soon as possible after the sessions are complete.